-Cody Nelson is currently the Executive Director at ALS.
-Cody has been with ALS as a staff attorney since graduating magna cum laude from the University of St. Thomas School of Law in 2006.
-He is a licensed attorney in Minnesota as well as the tribal courts of Red Lake, White Earth, Mille Lacs, and Leech Lake.
-In his spare time, Cody enjoys watching movies.
+Cody Nelson is the Executive Director at ALS.
+He has been with the program as a staff attorney since graduating magna cum laude from the University of St. Thomas School of Law in 2006.
+Cody is a licensed attorney in Minnesota as well as the tribal courts of Red Lake, White Earth, Mille Lacs, and Leech Lake.
+In his spare time, Cody enjoys watching movies, sports, and playing pool.

 Lynn Wessel is our Financial Administrator.
 She joins ALS in 2018 with over 30 years’ experience in the financial industry.
 Lynn is originally from Grand Forks, North Dakota, but resided in the twin cities metro area before relocating back to the Northwoods within the past few years.
 Lynn and her husband reside in Bemidji with their daughter, and they all enjoy spending as much time on the lake as possible.

 Chari LaDuke-Clark is the Administrative Director in our central office in Cass Lake.
 She has been employed with ALS since October 2006 and has been licensed as a Red Lake Nation Court Advocate since April of 2008.
 She is an enrolled member of the Red Lake Band of Chippewa Indians.
-Chari recently was appointed to serve the Bemidji community by becoming a board member for the Nameless Coalition, which operates the Wolfe Center, a homeless shelter for chronic inebriates.
 Born and raised in Minnesota, Chari and her family make their home in Bemidji.
 Her hobbies include travelling, spending time with her family and hanging out with friends.

 Ellen Weinberg is the staff attorney in the White Earth office.
 She represents clients in child protection, guardianship, commitment, and landlord-tenant cases.
 She has a B.A. in ancient history from the University of Iowa and a J.D. from Hamline University School of Law (now Mitchell Hamline School of Law) in St. Paul.
 She is still a history buff.
 She founded the Moorhead Civil War Round Table in 2016, and loves reading, tennis, pickleball, vegetarian cooking, and dogs.